 Check out the Entrepreneurship4All portal (www.entrepreneurship4all.eu) for free resources and training opportunities.

-The project targets girls aged 14–19 in secondary schools across Europe and uses an online learning platform with interactive courses on topics like recycling, sustainable innovation, and technology.
+The project targets students aged 14–19 in secondary schools across Europe and uses an online learning platform with interactive courses on topics like recycling, sustainable innovation, and technology.

-The ambitious goal: Helping girls build confidence in STEM and entrepreneurship.
-By focusing on girls, this project addresses the underrepresentation of women in tech and science fields, fostering a new generation of female innovators who are passionate about sustainability.
+The ambitious goal: Helping students build confidence in STEM and entrepreneurship.
+By focusing on young women, this project addresses the underrepresentation of women in tech and science fields, fostering a new generation of female innovators who are passionate about sustainability.

 Building a European Entrepreneurial Learning Community.
 EntreComp Synergies (2021–2023) ( https://entrecomp.com/synergies/ ) was an initiative of the European Union aimed at creating synergies among different projects and stakeholders working on entrepreneurial learning and the European Entrepreneurship Competence Framework (EntreComp) (https://joint-research-centre.ec.europa.eu/entrecomp-entrepreneurship-competence-framework_en).